oxidized-playground/hello-world/readme.md

 **Note:** When WSL is installed a WSL window may appear, ignore this.

 After successfully installing WSL, VSCode will ask you to continue opening the folder into the devcontainer.

 ![Successful install](/images/continue_opening_in_devcontainer.png "Successful install")

 - Press continue

 **Note:** You might encounter an issue here (see image).
-To solve this, look below for instructions.
+To solve this, look below for instructions (Troubleshooting Docker).
 ![No permission](/images/no_permission_to_run_docker.png "No permission")

 A new VSCode window will open and (when looking at the log) the devcontainer will create itself and start up.
 This takes a few minutes depending on your internet speed, please have patience.

 ![Installing container](/images/installing_devcontainer.png "Installing container")